-The types of microwaves that equip our kitchens these days sure have come a long way.
+The types of microwaves in our kitchens these days sure have come a long way.
 This key appliance can come either as a countertop microwave, an over-the-range microwave/wall oven, or a microwave drawer.

-But I especially love how it works with our kitchen design, adding a sleek stainless steel accent.
+But I especially love how it works with our kitchen design by adding a sleek stainless steel accent.
 Another reason is that it’s below eye level and tucked out of sight when I walk into the kitchen, which is a biggie both from a design and organizational perspective.

-The extra space on the counter also makes room for some other small kitchen appliances I use regularly.
+The extra space on the counter also makes room for some other small kitchen appliances that I use regularly.
 Besides, I like my kitchen counters to be clutter-free, and it definitely meets that goal.

 Microwave Drawer In Island

-This is a huge benefit that offers flexible placement in your kitchen which is perfect if you want more space for your kitchen appliances or want to declutter your countertops.
+This is a huge benefit that offers flexible placement in your kitchen.
+Which is perfect if you want more space for your kitchen appliances or want to declutter your countertops.

-Most homeowners can install this drawer-style microwave themselves, which is a massive money saver.
-However, since most front flanges on the drawers generally offer less than an inch for the hole cut for your microwave, you will need to measure carefully.
+Most homeowners can install this drawer-style microwave themselves, which is always a money saver.
+However, since most front flanges on the drawers generally offer less than an inch of wiggle room, you will need to measure carefully.

 For most brands, the basic choices are 24-, 27-, and 30-inch microwave drawer units.
 Since most cabinets (stock) are generally 12 inches to 60 inches wide, it shouldn’t be difficult to find a cabinet that a drawer-style microwave will fit.